-A SDGFP Wildlife Biologist and GIS Program Specialist in Rapid City work closely with Black Hills National Forest, Black Hills Energy, Black Hills Electric Cooperative, Butte Electric Cooperative, and various communities and landowners in the Black Hills to resolve existing and potential conflicts from Osprey nest placement.
+A GFP Wildlife Biologist and GIS Program Specialist in Rapid City have worked closely with Black Hills National Forest, Black Hills Energy, Black Hills Electric Cooperative, Butte Electric Cooperative, and various communities and landowners in the Black Hills to resolve existing and potential conflicts from Osprey nest placement.
 These efforts are designed to alleviate bird electrocutions, risks of fires or power outages, and avoid conflicts in areas with extensive public use.
 These ongoing coordination activities also include technical assistance regarding appropriate nesting platform design, placement, and relocation when necessary.
 A related opportunistic activity is the placement of nesting platforms along lakes that have been dredged for sediment removal, in cooperation with Black Hills National Forest.
-In Rapid City, Osprey nesting platforms have been placed at the SDGFP Outdoor Campus West and at a city park property, sites with public accessibility, to take advantage of the value of public education and watchable wildlife viewing opportunities.
+In Rapid City, Osprey nesting platforms have been placed at various sites with public accessibility to take advantage of the value of public education and watchable wildlife viewing opportunities.